Every three years employers must put certain members of staff back into an auto enrolment pension scheme. This is called re-enrolment.

 Please note: you do not have to write to staff that are not being put back into your pension scheme.

-Following re-enrolment, you must complete a re-declaration of compliance within five months of the third anniversary of your automatic enrolment staging date, regardless of whether you have had any re-enrolment duties to perform.
+Following re-enrolment, you must complete a re-declaration of compliance within five months of the third anniversary of your automatic enrolment staging date/duties start date, regardless of whether you have had any re-enrolment duties to perform.

 Please note: your re-declaration of compliance deadline does not change according to the re-enrolment date you have chosen.